popiazaza/Yet-Another-Nuget-Package-Manager/README.md

     - Type `Version="` to see available versions for that package.
 3.  **CodeLens Actions**: Look for the CodeLens text above or next to your package references.
     - **Add Package**: Click "➕ Add Package" at the top of the file to search and install new dependencies.
-    - **Update**: Click "⬆️ Update to X.X.X" to instantly upgrade a package.
     - **Vulnerabilities**: Click on vulnerability warnings (e.g., "⚠️ 2 Vulnerabilities") to view details and severity.
-    - **Manage**: Use "📋 Select version" to choose specific versions or "🔗 NuGet" to view the package on NuGet.org.
+    - **Manage**: Use "⬆️ Update to X.X.X" or "✅ Latest" (CodeLens) to update to latest version, pick a specific version, or remove a package.
+To open the NuGet.org page use Ctrl+Click on the package ID or the "View on NuGet.org" command in the Command Palette.
     - **Remove**: Click "🗑️ Remove" to uninstall a package.

 ## Commands